fjhadz1/fjhadz1/README.md

 # Hi there! 👋 I'm Fredwil

-## 👨‍💻 Software Developer | 🌟 Passionate about Coding and Teaching | ✨
+## 👨‍💻 Software Developer 👨‍🏫 IT INSTRUCTOR
-By Day I build Coders
-By Night I build Websites
+## 🌟 By Day I build Coders.
+By Night I build Websites | ✨

 Welcome to my GitHub profile!
 I'm a software developer with a keen interest in coding and sharing knowledge through teaching.
 Here you'll find a collection of my projects, contributions, and experiments.